awslabs/sagemaker-debugger/README.md

 Amazon SageMaker Debugger uses the construct of a `Hook` to save the values of requested tensors throughout the training process.
 You can then setup a `Rule` job which simultaneously monitors and validates these tensors to ensure that training is progressing as expected.

 A `Rule` checks for vanishing gradients, exploding tensor values, or poor weight initialization. `Rule`s are attached to CloudWatch events, so that when a rule is triggered it changes the state of the CloudWatch event.
 You can configure any action on the CloudWatch event, such as to stop the training job saving you time and money.

 Amazon SageMaker Debugger can be used inside or outside of SageMaker.
 However the built-in rules that AWS provides are only available for SageMaker training.
 Scenarios of usage can be classified into the following three cases.

-- **SageMaker Zero Script Change**:
+### Using SageMaker Debugger with Zero Script Change of Your Training Script

 Here you specify which rules to use when setting up the estimator and run your existing script without no change.
 For an example of this, see [Running a Rule with Zero Script Change on SageMaker](#running-a-rule-with-zero-script-change-on-sageMaker).

-- **SageMaker Bring Your Own Container**:
+### Using SageMaker Debugger on Bring Your Own Container

-To use Debugger with your own script on your own container, make some minimal modifications to your training script to add SageMaker Debugger's `Hook`.
+You can use Debugger with your training script on your own container making only a minimal modification to your training script to add SageMaker Debugger's `Hook`.
+For an example template of code to use Debugger on your own container in TensorFlow 2.x frameworks, see [Running on Your Own Container](#Running-on-Your-Own-Container).

 Refer to the following instruction pages to set up Debugger in your preferred framework.
   - [TensorFlow](tensorflow.md)
   - [PyTorch](pytorch.md)
   - [MXNet](mxnet.md)
   - [XGBoost](xgboost.md)

-- **Non-SageMaker**:
+### Non-SageMaker

 Here you write custom rules (or manually analyze the tensors) and modify your training script minimally to enable SageMaker Debugger.
 For an example of this, see [Running Locally](#running-locally).

 The reason for different setups is that SageMaker Zero Script Change (via AWS Deep Learning Containers) uses custom framework forks of TensorFlow, PyTorch, MXNet, and XGBoost which add the `Hook` to the training job and save requested tensors automatically.
 These framework forks are not available in custom containers or non-SM environments, so you must modify your training script in these environments.

+** not on SageMaker environments like DLC

 ## Examples

-### Notebooks
+### SageMaker Notebook Examples

-Example notebooks demonstrating different functionalities of SageMaker Debugger are provided [here](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker-debugger).
+To find a collection of demonstrations using SageMaker Debugger, see [SageMaker Debugger Example Notebooks](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker-debugger).

-### Running a Rule with Zero Script Change on SageMaker
+### Running a Rule with Zero Script Change

-This example shows a how to use SageMaker Debugger with Zero Script Change.
+This example shows a how to use SageMaker Debugger with Zero Script Change of your training script on a SageMaker DLC.

 ```python
 import sagemaker as sm